Thursday, 1 January 2026

 Thanks to Brad Warner, whose latest book, The Other Side of Nothing: The Zen Ethics of Time, Space, and Being, alerted me to Dr. Rovelli's thoughts on this matter.

-(Who, by the way, is also a professor emeritus of L'Université Aix-Marseille Luminy, where I spent a year in the late 80s.
+(By the way, Dr. Rovelli also turns out to be a professor emeritus of L'Université Aix-Marseille Luminy, where I spent a year in the late 80s.
 An observation à propos of nothing but my startled satisfaction.)

 (Photo courtesy of Neil Owen and Wikimedia.com.)